 6.1 No changes have been made to the Risk Register as part of the quarterly reporting and monitoring.

 Recommendation/s:

 It is recommended that Trustees:

 - i.
-Note the East Ayrshire Leisure Performs Report for the period October December 2021; and - ii.
+Consider and approve the East Ayrshire Leisure Performs Report for the period October -December 2021; and - ii.
 Otherwise note the content of this report.